Igglybuff/awesome-piracy/readme.md

 - [FileMasta](https://github.com/HerbL27/FileMasta) Search servers for video, music, books, software, games, subtitles and much more
 - [/r/opendirectories](https://www.reddit.com/r/opendirectories) Unprotected directories of pics, vids, music, software and otherwise interesting files.
 - [Stremio Open Directories addon](https://www.reddit.com/r/opendirectories/comments/9n8ig8/stremio_open_directories/) Finds HTTP streams for movies/shows from open directories

-### Downloaders
-- [JDownloader2](http://www.jdownloader.org/home/index) :star2: JDownloader is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
-- [Internet Download Manager](https://www.internetdownloadmanager.com/) shareware download manager for Windows
-- [youtube-dl](https://rg3.github.io/youtube-dl/) youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.
-- [youtube-dl-gui](https://mrs0m30n3.github.io/youtube-dl-gui/) A cross platform front-end GUI of the popular youtube-dl written in wxPython
-- [YouTube MP3 Rip](https://youtubemp3.rip/) Download YouTube music videos as MP3 files without registration
-- [pyLoad](https://pyload.net/) Free and Open Source download manager written in Python and designed to be extremely lightweight, easily extensible and fully manageable via web
-- [annie](https://github.com/iawia002/annie) Fast, simple and clean video downloader
-- [aria2](https://aria2.github.io/) a lightweight multi-protocol & multi-source command-line download utility.
-- [ripme](https://github.com/RipMeApp/ripme) A album/video downloader with support for over 80 sites
-- [rdcli](https://github.com/ston3o/rdcli) The simple way to download and unrestrict DDL files, torrents and magnets using Real-Debrid
-- [get_iplayer](https://github.com/get-iplayer/get_iplayer) A utility for downloading TV and radio programmes from BBC iPlayer
-- [MEGAsync](https://mega.nz/sync) Easy automated synchronisation between your computer and your MEGA account.
-Can stream Mega videos directly.
-- [wget](https://www.gnu.org/software/wget/) `wget` is a free and open source tool for downloading files using HTTP, HTTPS, FTP and FTPS.
-It can be easily called from scripts, cronjobs, terminals without X-Windows support, etc.
-- [curl](https://en.wikipedia.org/wiki/CURL) `curl` is a command-line tool for downloading data using a variety of protocols.
-Easily installable on most operating systems.

 ### Streaming Sites
 - [How To Stream Movies, TV, Anime & Sports Online](https://www.reddit.com/r/FREEMEDIAFUCKYEAH/comments/9q11kg/how_to_stream_movies_tv_anime_sports_online/) :star2: Huge list by /u/nbatman